 Whilst Chambery is technically the closest airport to Les Arcs, most customers fly to Geneva due to the greater availability of flights and transfers.
-You would need to arrange onward transport from Geneva Airport to Les Arcs, we do not provide transfers from Chambery.
-Available transfers will be selectable at the check out.
+You can select a Geneva airport transfer at check out (all prices shown are for a return journey).
+We do not provide transfers from Chambery.

 For midweek transfers and flights outside of our times, have a look at Altibus and Alpybus.

 Our partner company Snowexpress offers affordable and environmentally friendly travel to the alps.
 All hold bags and ski bags are included in the price.
 The coaches travel through the night from London Victoria to resort, arriving typically after lunchtime directly at the centre.

 Taking the train to Les Arcs is easy.
 The nearest train station is Bourg St Maurice, from there you take the funicular up to Les Arcs.
 A free shuttle bus links all of the Les Arcs areas.